aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 ls terraform.tfstate
 ```

-You can list the contents of ther local state try using these commands:
+You can list the contents of the local state.
+Try using these commands:

 ```
 terraform state list